nodejs-loaders/nodejs-loaders/README.md

 );
 ```

-¹ Prior to node 23.6.0, a flag is needed to support TypeScript in `register.mts` (otherwise, it can be `register.mjs` instead).
+¹ Prior to node 23.6.0, a flag is needed to support TypeScript in `register.ts` (otherwise, it can be `register.js` instead).

 ### Usage with `module.registerHooks`